drewgingerich/homelab/game-server/docs/log/240219-configure-pci-passthrough-for-gpu.md

 [passthrough-guide]: https://web.archive.org/web/20240203023530/https://pve.proxmox.com/wiki/PCI_Passthrough

-By my understanding, drivers for I/O devices like GPUs expect to be able to directly access memory.
+By my understanding, drivers for IO devices like GPUs expect to be able to directly access memory.
 This direct memory access is not possible from inside a virtual machine, though, since the memory is virtualized.
 If a driver tries to directly access memory, it will likely corrupt the memory because it doesn't understand the mapping between the virtual and physical memory addresses.